DAWN HALL

 Dr. Marla Zubel studies and teaches twentieth century literature and film in a global context.
 Her current research examines a neglected archive of Eastern European cultural encounters with the Third World.
 She is particularly interested in the ways writers and filmmakers of the former Socialist Bloc turned to documentary, and other non-fiction genres and forms, in order to represent the relationship between the local and the global at the height of the Cold War.

-JESSICA FOLK
+JESS FOLK

 Screenwriting